xyproto/tireless/README.md

-# workforme
+# Tireless

-Let an LLM tirelessly work for you
+Let an LLM tirelessly work for you.

 ## This is an experiment and a work in progress!